-According to the appellant, this was caused by an isolated error because the experienced clerk in charge at the formalities department at M&C had been properly trained and supervised by another experienced office clerk.
+According to the appellant, the non-compliance with the office's "normal procedure" at M&C was caused by an isolated error because the experienced clerk in charge at the formalities department at M&C had been properly trained and supervised by another experienced office clerk.
 However, the supervision in place somehow failed to work.

-4.8 On the basis of these submissions, it is crucial whether M&C had arranged for a proper monitoring and crosschecking system to safeguard the proper handling of incoming EPO communications under Article 86(2) EPC and patent applications against unconscious abandonment.
+4.8.
+On the basis of these submissions, it is crucial whether M&C had arranged for a proper monitoring and crosschecking system to safeguard the proper handling of incoming EPO communications under Article 86(2) EPC and patent applications against unconscious abandonment.

-The question whether a particular system used in a particular office to ensure that acts such as the payment of fees are completed in due time satisfies the requirement of "all due care" in Article 122 EPC must depend upon the individual circumstances of each case.
-In a large firm where a large number of dates have to be monitored at any given time, it is normally to be expected that at least one effective crosscheck is built into the system.
-For a crosscheck to be effective, it is clearly essential that if the crosscheck shows in a particular case an inconsistency between the data being checked and the data which is being used to crosscheck, an investigation must then be carried out to ascertain which data is correct (cf. J 9/86 of 17 March 1987, point 9 of the Reasons).
+The question whether a particular system used in a particular office to ensure that acts such as the payment fees are completed in due time satisfies the of requirement of "all due care" as to Article 122 EPC must depend upon the individual circumstances of each case.
+In a large firm where a large number of dates have to be monitored at any given time, it is normally to expected that at least one effective crosscheck is built into the system.
+For a crosscheck to be effective, it is clearly essential that if the crosscheck shows particular case an inconsistency between the data being checked and the data which is being used to crosscheck, an investigation must then be carried out to ascertain which data is correct (cf. J 9/86 of 17 March 1987, point 9 of the Reasons).

-The appellant admitted that there had been multiple failures in the application of the office's "normal procedure" concerning different stages of processing the incoming EPO communication dated 5 July 2004 without giving the slightest clue what might have caused the complete breakdown of the "normal procedure".
+In the current case, the appellant admitted that the office's "normal procedure" had not been complied with and that the supervision as such failed to work without giving the slightest clue what might have caused the complete breakdown of the "normal procedure".